synth-inference/synthdid/DEVELOPING.md

 ### Developing

 Contributions are welcome.
-This repository follows the standard open source protocol and setup with git where there is an abundance of existing resources to get up to speed.
-Condensed greatly, the workflow is to fork this repository, check out a branch, commit your changes (forming an ideally legible commit history), then submitting a pull request explaining your contribution, ideally referring to the issue you created, or the issue you chose to work on.
+To contribute, fork this repository, commit your changes and push them to your fork, and submit a pull request explaining your contribution.
+Ideally, your changes will have a legible commit history.
+To keep us informed about what you're doing, discuss your plans in a github issue here and refer it in your pull request.

 ### Worfklow